smhlana/landmarksapi-dotnetcore/README.md

     Add the key vault uri in the appsettings.json file (landmarksapi-dotnetcore/LandmarksAPI/appsettings.json) under KeyVault > Uri.

-    If you had Visual Studio open, restart it at this point.
+    If you had Visual Studio open, restart it at this point for the environment variables to take effect.

 ## Step 4.
 Run the API
     Open LandmarksAPI.sln in Visual Studio 2019 (landmarksapi-dotnetcore\LandmarksAPI\LandmarksAPI.sln).
 Build and run